Tuition Benefit Frequently Asked Questions

 4. What if I need help understanding the charges on my tuition bill, or believe that the charges on my Bursar bill are not correct?

-5. What happens if I drop a class that I received an IU Tuition Benefit award for?
+5. What happens if I receive an IU Tuition Benefit award for a class, then drop the class?

 During the refund period: